fortinet/fortigate-terraform-deploy/azure/6.4/single/README.md

 Terraform deploys the following components:
    - Azure Virtual Network with 2 subnets
    - One FortiGate-VM instances with 2 NICs
-   - Two firewall rules: one for external, one for internal, one for sync, and one for HA management.
+   - Two firewall rules: one for external, one for internal.

 ## Deployment
 To deploy the FortiGate-VM to Azure: